OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/overview.md

 Software development tools are the tools of the trade for software developers, and will vary depending on the programming language and target operating system:

-* Operating System - Windows, Linux, Cygwin, Mac OS X, virtual machines, etc. that provides core computer platform
+* Operating System - Windows, Cygwin, Linux, Mac OS X, either on a physical machine or run through a virtual machine, that provides the core computer platform
 * Compiler - software that converts source code into executable programs (only needed for some languages)
+* Interpreter - software that reads source code and executes it without compiling (only needed for some languages)
 * Text Editor - software that edits text files such as code and configuration files
+* Difference Tool - software that shows the difference between files
 * Interactive Developer Environment (IDE) - software that provides an integrated graphical user interface for software development
 * Runtime Environment - a runtime environment ("virtual machine" or interpreter that runs the software in the operating system), used by some languages like Java and .NET